limine-bootloader/limine/README.md

 make bootloader
 ```

-A newly generated `limine.bin` image should now be present in the root of the repo.

-This newly built image should match 1:1 (aka, same checksum) with the one shipped
-with the respective commit.
+The generated bootloader files are going to be in `bin`.

 ### Compiling `limine-install`
 To build the `limine-install` program, simply run `make` in the root of the repo.
-This will embed the `limine.bin` bootloader image from the repository's root into
+This will embed the `limine-hdd.bin` bootloader image from the `bin` directory into
-`limine-install`, ready to be deployed to a device.
+`limine-install`, ready to be deployed to a USB/hard drive (or disk image).

 Then use `make install` to install it, optionally specifying a prefix with a
 `PREFIX=...` option.

-Installing `limine-install` is optional as it can also be used from the root of the
-repository just fine.
+Installing `limine-install` is optional as it can also be used from the `bin` directory of the repository just fine.

 ## How to use

 ### MBR
 In order to install Limine on a MBR device (which can just be a raw image file),
-run the `limine-install` as such:
+run `limine-install` as such:

 ```bash
 limine-install <path to device/image>